jonathanortega2023/geo_bird/README.md

 <!-- Come up with new name-->
 <!-- Thinking "Unfenestration" -->
 # geo_bird
-A Flutter project to record and compile avian collision data.
+A Flutter project to record and compile public avian collision data.